esune/aries-rfcs/concepts/0441-present-proof-best-practices/README.md

 > **Counterpoint:** Consider a presentation request with one requested item having a specifically applicable non-revocation interval and one with only inapplicable non-revocation intervals.
 If the prover may choose a revocable credential to satisfy the requested item with no applicable non-revocation interval, the proof will include a non-revocation subproof on that credential.
 However, if a presentation request has no non-revocation intervals at all, and the prover may select revocable credentials to satisfy its requested items, the presentation will not include a non-revocation subproof and in this way the prover may present a revoked credential to appear as valid as an irrevocable credential in a proof.

+> **Emiliano's Note:** I think the above scenario is acceptable.
+Similarly to presenting an irrevocable credential to a proof containing a non-revocation interval, if the remaining restrictions on the attribute are satisfied the prover should be able to present either irrevocable or revocable credentials.

 > **Question:** Would it be better to choose a default (maximally inclusive, to jibe with any other items having applicable non-revocation intervals that the revocable credential may satisfy) non-revocation interval for items having only revocable credentials but only inapplicable non-revocation intervals in the presentation?

 > **Working Hypothesis:** To minimize the available surface for tamperning, provers should never assume default behaviour for non-revocation intervals beyond their `"from"` and `"to"` components (0 and present epoch respectively).